-On this day (May 22) in 1859, Arthur Ignatius Conan Doyle was born in Edinburgh, Scotland.
+On the 22nd May in 1859, Arthur Ignatius Conan Doyle was born in Edinburgh, Scotland.
 Here we look at Sherlock Holmes London and the life of his creator.

 The Adventures of Sherlock Holmes and his faithful companion Dr. Watson continue to grip readers and TV fans alike.
 Across the Victorian cityscapes of yellow-fogged, gas-lit London and England’s wild, Gothic countryside, the game was always afoot for Holmes and Watson.